madhavdhadwal/Emotion-Detection-using-Deep-Learning/README.md

 To view ppt:
-Click to Emotion Detection folder
+Click on Emotion Detection folder
-Click on "ppt on the project" to view the ppt.
+Click on "ppt on the project".
-Click on "view ppt"
+Click on "view ppt" to view.